HEYAN123/hey/docs/react/faq.en-US.md

 title: FAQ
 ---

-Here are the frequently asked questions about Ant Design and antd that you should look up before you ask in the community or create a new issue.
+Here are the frequently asked questions about Hey Design and antd that you should look up before you ask in the community or create a new issue.
 We also maintain a [FAQ issues label](http://u.ant.design/faq) for common github issues.

 ---